We research and explore the coolest ghost towns and historic locations in Ohio!

-Sherman – Geneva & Saybrook Township Location: 41.817462, -80.904346 on US 20 approximately halfway between Geneva & Saybrook Remnants: none known Description: Sherman’s status as a town didn’t last long.
+Sherman – Geneva and Saybrook Township Location: 41.817462, -80.904346 on US 20 approximately halfway between Geneva and Saybrook Remnants: none known Description: Sherman’s status as a town didn’t last long.
 Its only known cartographic appearance was on the Ohio map in the 1901 George Cram atlas along the New York, Chicago, & St. Louis Railroad (Nickel Plate Road).

-Steeles Corners – Cherry Valley Township Location:41.606931, -80.648752 on US 6 at the intersection of Hayes Rd Remnants: none known Description: Its original proprietors were Jesse Steele (1788 – 1853) & Theodocia (Woodruff) Steele (1787 – 1870s).
-They moved to Ohio from Connecticut, arrived in Ashtabula County in 1816, & had a few children.
+Steeles Corners – Cherry Valley Township Location:41.606931, -80.648752 on US 6 at the intersection of Hayes Rd Remnants: none known Description: Its original proprietors were Jesse Steele (1788 – 1853) and Theodocia (Woodruff) Steele (1787 – 1870s).
+They moved to Ohio from Connecticut, arrived in Ashtabula County in 1816, and had a few children.
 The family moved to Cherry Valley Township in 1827.
-There was a general store & a blacksmith shop in the northwest corner of the intersection in the mid-1800s.
-Alpheus W. Steele (1818 – 1907), a son of Jesse & Theodocia, owned a watch & jewelry repair shop at the same corner in the late 1800s.
-Steeles Corners faded out of existence prior to 1900 while being squeezed between the more popular towns of Cherry Valley & West Andover which are less than 3 miles apart.
-Alpheus was buried with relatives in Oakdale Cemetery 13 miles northwest of the GPS coordinates at the intersection of SR 167 (E Beech St) & N Market St in Jefferson.
+There was a general store and a blacksmith shop in the northwest corner of the intersection in the mid-1800s.
+Alpheus W. Steele (1818 – 1907), a son of Jesse and Theodocia, owned a watch and jewelry repair shop at the same corner in the late 1800s.
+Steeles Corners faded out of existence prior to 1900 while being squeezed between the more popular towns of Cherry Valley and West Andover which are less than 3 miles apart.
+Alpheus was buried with relatives in Oakdale Cemetery 13 miles northwest of the GPS coordinates at the intersection of SR 167 (E Beech St) and N Market St in Jefferson.
 Jesse was buried with relatives in Cherry Valley Cemetery on the north side of US 6 about 1/2 of a mile west of the GPS coordinates.
 It’s unknown where Theodocia was buried.

-Watsons Corners – Colebrook Township Location:41.557506, -80.790356 on Fee Rd at the intersection of W Windsor Rd Remnants: North Colebrook Cemetery on Fee Rd just south of the GPS coordinates Description: The town was founded by Joseph Mitchell Watson (1822 – 1876) & Mary Jane (Courson) Watson (1821 – 1892).
-They had 8 children, moved to Ohio from Pennsylvania around 1870, & owned an 80 acre farm in the southwest lot of the intersection.
+Watsons Corners – Colebrook Township Location:41.557506, -80.790356 on Fee Rd at the intersection of W Windsor Rd Remnants: North Colebrook Cemetery on Fee Rd just south of the GPS coordinates Description: The town was founded by Joseph Mitchell Watson (1822 – 1876) and Mary Jane (Courson) Watson (1821 – 1892).
+They had 8 children, moved to Ohio from Pennsylvania around 1870, and owned an 80-acre farm in the southwest lot of the intersection.
 A school was on their farm on the south side of W Windsor Rd west of the GPS coordinates.
-Joseph & Mary Jane were buried with relatives in the cemetery.
+Joseph and Mary Jane were buried with relatives in the cemetery.